andrew/ultimate-awesome/README.md

 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.
 - [global-gp-software-index](https://github.com/greenpeace/global-gp-software-index) - List of software produced specifically for Greenpeace.
 - [awesome-podcasts](https://github.com/ipinak/awesome-podcasts) - A curated list of podcasts for all kinds of subjects.
+- [awesome-list-of-lists](https://github.com/jamesonl/awesome-list-of-lists) - A public collection of all the amazing lists I've come across on GitHub (or elsewhere).
 - [awesome-vega](https://github.com/joaopalmeiro/awesome-vega) - :chart_with_upwards_trend: Resources leveraging and to leverage the Vega ecosystem.
-- [awesome-stars](https://github.com/Jocs/awesome-stars) - A list of my GitHub stars!.
 - [personal-awesome-list](https://github.com/kalbir/personal-awesome-list) - To help find that great article I wanted to share with you.
 - [awesome-of-awesome-ml](https://github.com/KatsuyaITO/awesome-of-awesome-ml) - Awesome list of awesome lists of machine learning.
 - [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
 - [awesome-nomad](https://github.com/korchasa/awesome-nomad) - A curated list of amazingly awesome Nomad tools and shiny things.
+- [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
 - [awesome-ai](https://github.com/maksof-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [awesome-azure-devops](https://github.com/martcus/awesome-azure-devops) - A curated list of awesome resource for azure devops.
 - [awesome-awesomeness](https://github.com/mattjtodd/awesome-awesomeness) - A curated list of awesomeness.